 In the Netherlands, we tend to suffer from a minority complex when it comes to local cuisine.
 We have trouble stretching our imagination beyond meatballs and mashed potatoes.

 Collaborating partners Coen Smit and Freddy Koelemeijer of STUDIOSPACIOUS

-The high end dishes served at Floreyn are translated in sophistocated brand and interiour design concept.
-However, the premise of high-end Dutch cuisine is sometime countered with tong-in-cheek details.
-An artwork of 'drowned' bikes on the wall, golden NAP (Dutch water level) indicators that show the guests cassualy dingin below sea-level, and Delft blue tiled logo behind the bar echoe the Dutch cultural habit of self-mockery.
+The high-end dishes served at Floreyn are translated to a sophisticated brand and interior design concept.
+However, the premise of high-end Dutch cuisine can sometimes be countered with tongue-in-cheek details.
+Staying true to the Dutch cultural habit of self-mockery, the restaurant contains an artwork of ‘drowned’ bikes on the wall, golden NAP indicators that show both the normal Dutch water level and the fact that restaurant guests are casually dining below sea level, as well as a traditional Delft blue tiled logo behind the bar.
 Much of the old interior is rescued and repurposed.
-Reupholsterd couches give a 'polder' lanscape look.
-A look that is referenced in the felt ceiling.
-Recoated tabletops mimick the restaurant's logo.
+Reupholstered couches give a ‘polder’ landscape look: a look that is referenced in the felt ceiling.
+Recoated tabletops mimic the restaurant’s logo.

-The glass jars filled with vegetables are an representation of the chef Jaspers' scientific and experimental approach to cooking.
-His focus and passion for working with food are to good to be hidden in a kitchen alone.
-So we stuck a camera in his face and put him in the opening page of the Restaurant Floreyn website.
+The glass jars filled with vegetables are a representation of chef Jasper’s scientific and experimental approach to cooking.
+His focus and passion in working with food are too good to stay hidden behind the doors of the kitchen.
+So we stuck a camera in his face and placed him on the landing page of the Restaurant Floreyn website.

 |Product||Artwork + Branding + Concept|